-Following a successful advertising photography career I now direct my energy to constructing surreal photographic imaginations.
-The process involves the manipulation and merging of many photographs to expose an alternative reality.
+Following a successful advertising photography career Hugh now directs his energy to constructing surreal digital imaginations.
+The process involves the manipulation and overlaying of any number of digital images to expose an alternative reality.

 Both approaches result in images that belie the origins of the final conception and contain their own now unique narrative.

 All images from the portfolio are available to collect as limited edition prints for your home, your office or give as a beautiful unique gift.

-For more information, commissions, collaborations, exhibitions, talks or to request a newsletter simply mail: firstname.lastname@example.org he will be delighted to hear from you.
+For more information, commissions, collaborations, exhibitions, talks, simply e mail: firstname.lastname@example.org - I will be delighted to hear from you.